 Everyday Life: How the Ordinary Became Extraordinary, London: Reaktion Press, August, 2016.

-The Book of Twos, The Powers of Contrasts, Polarities, and Contradictions, Ellis Press, 2015
+The Book of Twos, The Powers of Contrasts, Polarities, and Contradictions, Crossings Press, 2015

 Surfaces, A History, University of California Press, 2013

 On Foot: A Cultural History of Walking, New York University Press, November, 2004.
 Korean translation.

 Dust: A History of the Small and Invisible.
 University of California Press, 2000, first choice non-fiction, Los Angeles Times; widely reviewed and translated into German, Italian, and Croatian; and a recent Italian translation, in “I Grandi Pensatori,” Bollati Boringhieri, 2012

 Victims and Values: A History and Theory of Suffering.
 Praeger Press, 1990.

 Guilt and Gratitude: A History of the Origins of Modern Conscience.
 Greenwood Press, 1982.

 Ethics, Living or Dead?
 Portals Press/Venti Amati, 1982.